Cryental/LeonaFXL-Free/README.md

 # LeonaFXL
-Secure Licensing System with User Management for C# and PHP
+Secure Licensing System For User Management for C# and PHP

 ### How to use
 1. Please upload PHP files to your web server.
 Your server must to support PHP 7.0 or more and MySQL(MariaDB) also.